ashu26jha/sso-cloud/Readme.md

 # SSO Based weather app

-First of we all, we will populate the environment variables.
+First of we all, we will populate the environment variables

 There are two ways to run the project: